In the last couple of years, there has been a lot of talk about sitting being as unhealthy for us as smoking. What is all the fuss about?

 Sitting and the SAID Principle

-Most athletes and coaches are familiar with the SAID Principle, which refers to the fact that the body makes Specific Adaptations to Imposed Demands.
+Most athletes and coaches are familiar with the SAID Principle.
+It refers to the fact that the body makes Specific Adaptations to Imposed Demands.
 In other words, if you want to become stronger in a certain area, you train that area and your body responds.
-If you start a lot of new leg exercises, your muscles will increase in size and strength, the tendons will thicken, and you will increase the blood flow to the area.
+If you start a lot of new leg exercises, your muscles will increase in size and strength.
+And the tendons will thicken, and you will increase the blood flow to the area.

 However, our body will also adapt to more passive things.
 If we are sitting for many hours a day, certain muscles tend to stiffen and shorten, while others may become long and weak.
 Then, even when we stand, we are not moving optimally due to these adaptations that our muscles have made.
 For example, in order to be effective, runners need to have a significant amount of hip extension.
 If their hip flexors are stiff and tight from sitting, this will affect how well they are able to run.
 Short stretching sessions and a run will not be able to offset all of the demands of sitting.
 For example, even if you stretch for 30 minutes and run for 2 hours, you are not going to be able to offset 8 hours of sitting at your desk.